hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 $ env
 ```

-We are going to **set the `R_LIBS_USER` environment variable.
+We are going to **set the `R_LIBS_USER` environment variable**.
 We can see in the list above that it currently does not exist.
-To create it, we will use `export` to assign it such that it contains the path to folder that we just created:
+To **create it, we will use `export`** to assign it such that it contains the path to folder that we just created:

 ```bash
 # Modify the environment to redirect installations to above folder